In clash with Trump administration, House Democrats seek secret grand jury evidence, testimony from McGahn

 Justice Department lawyers urged the court on Friday to stay on the sidelines because Congress has other tools — such as withholding appropriations, stalling nominations and impeachment — to deal with intransigence from the executive branch.

-“Is there no role for the courts?” asked Rogers, a nominee of Bill Clinton.
+“Is there no role for the courts?” asked Rogers, a nominee of former President Bill Clinton.
 “Either they have to duke it out or nothing happens?”

+The outcome of the cases may turn on Judge Griffith, a former Senate legal counsel nominated by former President George W. Bush.

 “Are you here to say there may be a third article of impeachment?”
 Griffith asked attorney Douglas Letter, the House general counsel.